osg-htc/docs/docs/data/install-hadoop-2-0-0.md

 root# yum install osg-se-hadoop-srm
 ```

+!!! note
-<span class="twiki-macro NOTE"></span> If you are using a single system to host the SRM software and the gridftp node, you'll also need to install the `osg-se-hadoop-gridftp` rpm as well.
+    If you are using a single system to host the SRM software and the gridftp node, you'll also need to install the `osg-se-hadoop-gridftp` rpm as well.

 Configuration
 =============